Jameskmonger/creature-chess/README.md

 You can set the `CREATURE_CHESS_IMAGE_URL` environment variable to change this, for instance to use a CDN.

+## Metrics

+The game server is configured to send metrics via Prometheus.

+Metrics are available at `/game/metrics` behind Basic Auth.
+You **must** configure the `METRICS_USERNAME` and `METRICS_PASSWORD` environment variables in your `.env` file, or metrics will not be available.

+You can set a default label by setting the `NODE_APP_INSTANCE` environment variable.

 ## License

 Creature Chess is licensed under the [AGPL v3 License](LICENSE).